fornes84/ASIX/README.md

 # ASIX
-All concepts teached in ASIX module
+Here we try explain all concepts teached in ASIX studies, but only for OS Linux course.

+Content: